The new browser consensus and SSO

 third-party data collection that happens when the user chooses to use information from one site on another site

 third-party data collection that happens when a site or service, without an action from the user, tries to use information about the user's actions from one site while they're using another site.

 Any third party interaction that the user knows about is supposed to keep working.
 But hidden tracking pixels, scripts and any technology that tries to implement tracking without user interaction are all supposed to stop working.

-This is not perfectly implemented right now, but that's the direction Safari, Firefox, and now Microsoft Edge are going.
-We now have the same kind of rough consensus on user expectations about tracking that we developed pretty early on in the email spam situation, based on hearing from users about their expectatations.
+Protections to implement this are still in progress, but this clearly the direction Safari, Firefox, and now Microsoft Edge are going.
+We now have the same kind of rough consensus on user expectations about tracking that we developed pretty early on in the email spam situation.
+This consensus is based on extensive user research.
 (Why browsers took so long to listen to people about what they find creepy is another story.)

-and LocalStorage, but only if the user takes action.
+only if the user takes action.
+Apple Safari,